jlhrogers/CaseStudy2_MSDS/Code/MSDS_CaseStudy2_Master.md

 <br>

 The graphs below show a histogram of Age, HDI and Annual Income across respondents.
 The boxplot chart gives a measure of the average of each of our procrastination scales.
 The histogram of Age shows for the most part as normally distributed.
-However, the HDI histogram shows as very left skewed and the histogram of Annual Income as fairly right skewed with a bit of bimodality.
+However, the HDI histogram shows as very left skewed and the histogram of Annual Income as fairly right-skewed with a bit of bimodality.

 Also included are frequency tables that provide Company Corp. with a better idea of the population distribution of its customer base.
 What's interesting is the high number of individuals who self-describe as procrastinators and those who are also viewed as procrastinators by others.

 _Please note that the frequency tables for Occupation Category and Participants Per Country are rather large, so the top 10 and 20 of each table, are displayed.
-For details on how the Occupation Category keywords were matched, and for a list of the Remaining Counties in the Particpants per Country list, please see the 'Job_Keyword_Mapping.csv' and 'Remaing_Countries.csv' files for details._
+For details on how the Occupation Category keywords were matched, and for a list of the Remaining Counties in the Participants per Country list, please see the 'Job_Keyword_Mapping.csv' and 'Remaing_Countries.csv' files for details._

 <br>